 Islamic Fundamentalism in Support of the KLA

-Bonn and Washington’s “hidden agenda” consisted in triggering nationalist liberation movements in Bosnia and Kosovo with the ultimate purpose of destabilising Yugoslavia.
-The latter objective was also carried out “by turning a blind eye” to the influx of mercenaries and financial support from Islamic fundamentalist organisations.
+Bonn and Washington’s “hidden agenda” consisted in triggering nationalist liberation movements in Bosnia and Kosovo with the ultimate purpose of destabilizing Yugoslavia.
+The latter objective was also carried out “by turning a blind eye” to the influx of mercenaries and financial support from Islamic fundamentalist organizations.

 Mercenaries financed by Saudi Arabia and Koweit had been fighting in Bosnia.
 And the Bosnian pattern was replicated in Kosovo: Mujahadeen mercenaries from various Islamic countries are reported to be fighting alongside the KLA in Kosovo.
 German, Turkish and Afghan instructors were reported to be training the KLA in guerilla and diversion tactics.

 According to a Deutsche Press-Agentur report, financial support from Islamic countries to the KLA had been channeled through the former Albanian chief of the National Information Service (NIS), Bashkim Gazidede.